molssi-seamm/molssi-seamm.github.io/source/index.rst

 SEAMM is a user-friendly environment for computational molecular and materials science.
 SEAMM handles the entire range of atomic, molecular, crystalline, amorphous, and fluid systems that are described at the level of atoms and electrons.

+SEAMM is composed of plug-ins that wrap popular software packages and tools.
-SEAMM allow users to easily create simulation protocols that include any combination of the following:
+As a result, users can create customized simulation protocols that include any combination of the following:

 1. **Quantum Chemistry (QC) calculations**
  - *Ab-initio* and molecular Density Functional Theory (DFT)